 Park Expansion Opportunities

 The restoration of other adjacent, but developed, lands is worth exploring.
-Such as converting agriculatural land back to natural prairie.
+Such as converting agricultural land back to natural prairie.

-An exciting possibility would be to explore opportunities to expand the new park by protecting the lands along the Trans Canada Trail that connect the Forest to FortWhyte Alive.
+An exciting possibility would be to explore opportunities to expand the new park by connecting it to the Little Forks Proposal via the Transcanada trail.

 Federal Investment